 Can I wild camp in Portugal ?

-- New projects like homecamper , vanlifelocationcampspace and PORTUGAL EASYCAMP allow people to offer their own land with facilities just like camping sites.
-These are real hidden gems and offer a new way of experience the best of Portugal.
+- New projects like Homecamper, Camperland, EVAZION and PORTUGAL EASYCAMP allow people to offer their own land with facilities just like camping sites and a great idea for camping Portugal.

 Wild camping in Portugal generally means swinging off of the main road heading down a winding dubious track while following your Park 4 Night app and then there it is, the idyllic spot you’ve always dreamed of, the spot you’ve seen on Instagram a thousand times.
 It opens out to a wonderful sea view vista and a deserted beach all to yourself.
 All of this for free, it costs nothing, but that’s just not true.
 There has been some ecological consequences to this, and the land needs some time to recover.

-Wild camping in Portugal was all pretty harmless 10-20 years ago.
+Wild camping in a motorhome 10-20 years ago in Portugal was pretty harmless.
 The majority of intrepid wanderers that made it off of the beaten paths were hippies and adventurous surfers, they believed in carrying poop shovels, buried their own crap and were few and far between.
 The experiences they sought were not a fleeting cheap holiday, an instagramming career promotional trip or a gap year, they were actively living in harmony with nature as a way of life.
 Their use of plastic waste was limited and they made sure the wild camp spots were cleaner than before they arrived.

 We’re not saying environmentally conscious campers no longer exist.
 But, it’s time for us to revive the spirit, to educate campers to be more active in preserving our beautiful natural habitats.
 We will send you on your way with your camper and extra bin liners!
 Before you leave your favorite natural spaces, please consider filling a provided bag with rubbish.
 Working together, we can all do our part to keep our beaches free from plastic before it gets dragged back into the sea.
 It only takes a few minutes, it's great for the environment and will surely make you feel good too.
 Try it!